shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 ## Parameters

 {{< hint type=note >}}
-**Query length**\
+**Query length**

-LexicMap is mainly designed for sequence alignment with a small number of queries (gene/plasmid/virus/phage sequences) longer than 100 bp by default.
+**LexicMap is mainly designed for sequence alignment with a small number of queries (gene/plasmid/virus/phage sequences) longer than 150 bp by default**.

-However, short queries can also be aligned.
+**If you want to search some short reads, you need to build the index with small `-D/--seed-max-desert` (default 100) and `-d/--seed-in-desert-dist` (default 50), e.g., `-D 60 -d 30` for 125bp reads, or `-D 50 -D 25` for 100bp reads**.
+It will increase the indexing time and increase the index size.
+Don't worry, if you have a small scale of genomes, like < 10,000.

-If you just want to search long (>1kb) queries for highly similar (>95%) targets, you can build an index with a bigger `-D/--seed-max-desert` (default 50) and `-d/--seed-in-desert-dist` (default 50), e.g.,
+If you just want to search long (>1kb) queries for highly similar (>95%) targets, you can build an index with a bigger `-D/--seed-max-desert` (default 100) and `-d/--seed-in-desert-dist` (default 50), e.g., `-D 300 -d 150`.

-    --seed-max-desert 300 --seed-in-desert-dist 150

 Bigger values decrease the search sensitivity for distant targets, speed up the indexing speed, decrease the indexing memory occupation and decrease the index size.
 While the alignment speed is almost not affected.

+Note that **LexicMap is slow for ultra-long (>1Mb) queries, and the alignment might be fragmented**.
 {{< /hint >}}

 **Flags in bold text** are important and frequently used.